Sonukr/react-gitbook/lectures/02-further-react-info/06-ES6-Exercise.md

 * <details>
  <summary>`const` and `let` instead of `var`</summary>
 Remember, When declaring variables using ES6 syntax, if you need to declare a variable whose value will _not_ change, declare it as a `const`.
-If the variable's value _will_ or _might_ change, declare it as a `let`.
+If the variable's value _will_ or _might_ change, unless you need a global scope, you'll likely declare it as a `let`.
 </details>